simeononsecurity/simeononsecurity.ch/content/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/index.en.md

 - Practice labs and simulations
 - Other recommended reading materials

-It is important to use a variety of study materials to ensure that you are prepared for the different types of questions and scenarios that may be presented on the exam.
+It is important to use a variety of study materials to ensure that you're prepared for the different types of questions and scenarios that may be presented on the exam.

 ### Study Resources
 CompTIA provides a range of study resources for Security+ SY0-601 exam candidates.
 These include official study guides, practice exams, and instructor-led training.
 In addition, there are many third-party resources available, such as study books, online courses, and practice tests.